cyber-ocelot/EnviroPi/README.md

     AdaFruitIO_Username = os.envrion.get("ADAFRUIT_IO_USERNAME")
     AdaFruitIO_Key = os.environ.get("ADAFRUIT_IO_USERNAME")

-<p>&#10071; You can get your key by clicking the My Key tab on the AdaFruitIO website.</p>

-<p>&#128272; If you share your code somewhere, make sure to keep ^^^, and create a text file named .env in the EXACT folder you code/notebook is in to keep your ADAFRUIT_IO_USERNAME and ADAFRUIT_IO_KEY variables, here is what you would put vvv.
-DO NOT git add the .env text file to GitHub.</p>
+<h4>&#128272; If you share your code somewhere, make sure to keep ^^^, and create a text file named .env in the EXACT folder you code/notebook is in to keep your ADAFRUIT_IO_USERNAME and ADAFRUIT_IO_KEY variables, here is what you would put vvv.
+DO NOT git add the .env text file to GitHub.</h4>

     ADAFRUIT_IO_USERNAME = "your-username"
     ADAFRUIT_IO_KEY = "your-key"

+<h4>&#10071; You can get your key by clicking the My Key tab on the AdaFruitIO website.</h4>

 <hr>